geudde/attic-chest/pages/03.season-2/12.meeting-24/12.roscius/docs.md

 Fame says our modern Roscius oft has told
 This tale: and thence ’tis somewhat old,
 &emsp;Great Mister Kemble!
-At whose dread nod inferior Actors tremble.
+At whose dread nod inferior actors tremble.
 &emsp;Whose solemn, insubstantial prose,
 &emsp;In undulating period flows,
 Whose style in short, is any thing but terse,